TommyGPrimo/CRISPRaiCircuitsModeling/README.md

 # CRISPRaiCircuitsModeling
-Package for modeling CRISPRai large scale genetic circuits and visualizing I/O responses for experimental perturbations
+Package for modeling CRISPRa genetic circuit behavior in the prescence of competing gRNAs for multi-gene programming

 # Overview
-Biomolecular interactions are hard to predict in CRISPRai-based genetic circuits due to resource management, and the indirect effect of gRNAs on each other.
-This reduces predictability of designing large genetic circuit
+Gene regulatory networks (GRNs) comprise complex interactions that are hard to predict in CRISPRa genetic circuits due to gRNA competition for CRISPRa machinery.
+This issue reduces predictability of designing large genetic circuit for multi-gene metabolic programming

 ## Scope